BEST PERIOD DRAMAS ON NETFLIX: MINISERIES AND TV SHOWS (2022)

 Netflix Synopsis: In 17th-century Italy, a teenager learns about her destiny among a family of witches, just as her boyfriend’s father hunts her down for witchcraft.

-Why You Should Check This Out: If you enjoy historical fantasies about witches and paranormal teen romances, it might be worth checking out.
+Why You Should Check This Out: It might be worth checking out if you enjoy historical fantasies about witches and paranormal teen romances.

 Content: TV-MA for nudity.

 Netflix Synopsis: In 1960s Rome, a free-spirited young woman who’s grown up at her family’s circus unexpectedly discovers she belongs to two very different worlds.

 Why You Should Check This Out: This Italian period drama brings an intriguing twist to stories about twins.

 Content: TV-MA for a moderate amount of language and nudity.

 Netflix Synopsis: In 15th-century Renaissance Florence, the visionary Medici dynasty flexes its power in politics and the arts, risking its rivals’ lethal opposition.

 Why You Should Check This Out: It has a fantastic cast: Richard Madden, Dustin Hoffman, Sean Bean, and Julian Sands, to name a few.